Create a second room

 (if there is one) is responsible for setting up anything dynamic in the room.

-event.
-Any commands you put in this script will run before the
+a :setup event.
+Any commands you put as part of this event will run before the

-player sees the new room - use this to reset any movable objects to their start
+player sees the new room–use this to reset any movable objects to their

 one set in the Escoria configuration settings), but typically the transition

-in runs, Escoria will run any commands in the ready
+in” finishes, Escoria will run any commands that are in the :ready event.
+Place any

 commands in here that will tell the next part of your game’s story (e.g. make